 Similar to the 3-D Audio processing with Orientation model, you can also produce 3-D audio effect using 3-D Audio Rendering model.
 In this model, the azimuth angle is repetitive sequence to get the feel of 3D Audio effect.

-Go to the Hardware tab and click Build, Deploy & Start to run this model on the Android device.
+On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start to run this model on the Android device.

 Using the Data Input, control the elevation angle of the